Richard Goldstone: Constitutional Court of South Africa: 1994–2003

+International service

 Chief UN Prosecutor in Yugoslavia and Rwanda

 In August 1994, Goldstone was named as the first chief prosecutor of the International Criminal Tribunal for the former Yugoslavia (ICTY), which was established by a resolution of the UN Security Council in 1993.
 When the Security Council established the International Criminal Tribunal for Rwanda (ICTR) in late 1994, he became its chief prosecutor, too.
 His appointment to the tribunals came as something of a surprise, even to Goldstone himself, as he had only limited experience of international law and Yugoslavian affairs and had never been a prosecutor before.
 He owed his appointment to the Italian chief judge of the ICTY, Antonio Cassese.
 There had been lengthy wrangling between UN member states about whom to appoint as a prosecutor and none of the candidates proposed so far had been accepted.
 The French national counsel, Roger Errera, suggested Goldstone, commenting that "if he is Jewish, that goes down well.
 Everyone suspects everyone in the former Yugoslavia.
 So it's better that he is neither Catholic, nor Orthodox, nor Muslim."

 Goldstone was approached by Cassese and expressed an interest in the position.
 President Mandela supported his wish to take up the position at The Hague, as Goldstone later recalled: "He certainly encouraged me.
 He thought it was important to take what was the first offer of a major international position after South Africa ceased to be a pariah."
 However, the offer put Mandela in a difficult spot.
 He wanted Goldstone, who was one of the few South African jurists to have earned the respect of both blacks and whites, for South Africa's newly established Constitutional Court.
 Mandela struck a deal with the UN Secretary-General, Boutros Boutros-Ghali, that Goldstone would serve only half of his four-year term as prosecutor and would then return to take up his post in South Africa.
 The president rushed through a constitutional amendment that would allow Goldstone to be named, take an immediate period of leave to serve at the tribunal and then return to his spot on the Constitutional Court.
 He proved to be an ideal candidate, as he had been suggested by the French, was not too hot-headed for the British, was strong enough to satisfy the Americans and his credentials as a white South African who had opposed apartheid satisfied the Russians and Chinese.
 The UN Security Council unanimously approved his appointment to the rôle of prosecutor.